braincee/braincee/README.md

 - ✍️ Quote: One man’s crappy software is another man’s full-time job.

-- 👯 Reach out to me lets write the code.
+- 👯 Reach out and lets write the code.

 ```